 Students who withdraw during any period of enrollment (semester) at Bluffton University and follow the approved withdrawal procedures will receive refunds for instructional fees according to the current refund schedule.
-Students may request the current refund schedule from the Office of Adult and Graduate Studies.
+Students may request the current refund schedule from the degree completion office.

 Rules for calculating the return of Title IV aid